Gio0300/LoosePubSubAzure/README.md

 Azure Functions is just one many compute platforms available.
 The publisher may be implemented with just about any compute solution thanks to the many change feed processors SDKs available on the market.

 ## Alternatives publishing patterns
-There are two other loosely coupled publishing patterns I want to touch on, entity-first and [transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html).
-Entity-first is focused on integrating non-event-driven applications into an event driven architecture.
+There are two other loosely coupled publishing patterns I want to touch on before we move on to the subscription side of the pub-sub equation, entity-first and [transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html).
+Entity-first is focused on integrating non-event-driven applications into an event-driven architecture.
 Transactional outbox is somewhat of a hybrid implementation of entity-first and event-driven apps.

 ### Entity-first event publishing
 It is common to find business critical application that operate directly on the state of a business entity.
 In other words, these are not event-driven applications.
 These application have no concept of a domain event, only the latest entity state is ever persisted.
 It is not uncommon to have to integrate these applications into an event driven architecture.
 In fact I suspect the need to integrate these system is commonplace in any organization that has been around for more than a few years.
 Modifying these applications to publish events is typically not practical.
 An common approach is to implement an adapter component that reads the database log and publishes events to a message bus.
 The following rudimentary sequence diagram illustrates the broad strokes.